cyber-chris/llm-dead-man-switch/README.md

 We want to (1) maximize the number of times it refuses when prompted with a request that may lead to the model generating bad outputs and (2) minimize the number of times it refuses answering benign prompts.
 There is also a secondary goal of ensuring that the outputs remain high quality, but in this scenario, perfect coherence takes a lower priority.

+(1) and (2) imply that we can frame this as a binary classification problem.

+### Deception Detection "Classifier" Metrics

+The best accuracy for a threshold on the simple classification problem was `0.75`.

+The best accuracy for a threshold on the red-team dataset was `0.65`.